Killer Shrike: Simon Maddicks

 Simon Maddicks was born in Williamsburg, Virginia.
 He began his career as a soldier in the United States Army.
-After that, he recalls little of his own past for some reason.
-Maddicks becomes a mercenary and special agent and is given powered armor and an anti-gravity generator implanted in his spine.
+After that, he recalls little of his own past for unknown reasons.
+After being selected to be a special agent of the Roxxon Oil Company, Maddicks becomes a mercenary and professional criminal.
+Maddicks is given powered armor and an anti-gravity generator implanted in his spine.